From Human-Nudged to Autonomous: Background Agents for KTLO Tasks

 Expand agent scope progressively:

-Week 5-6: Enable agents on a single, well-tested service with comprehensive test coverage.
+Week 5 to 6: Enable agents on a single, well-tested service with comprehensive test coverage.
 Monitor closely.
 Review every PR in detail.
+Track the rework rate R from the ROI model.

-Week 7-8: If Week 5-6 proceeds without incidents, expand to additional services.
-Begin elevating trust levels for consistently successful task categories (typically patch-level dependency updates first).
+Week 7 to 8: If Week 5 to 6 proceeds without incidents, expand to additional services.
+Begin elevating trust levels for consistently successful task categories.
+Patch-level dependency updates and lint and format are typically the first to move to Level 3 or 4.

 Phase 4: Optimization and Scaling (Ongoing)